 At the end of 2021, the Corporation owned 10, and leased 1 full-service brick and mortar branch location, contracted with 25 Ez-Bet Operator locations, and offered two account wagering options: Dial-a-Bet, where patrons can phone in wagers to live operators, and Batavia Bets, an internet wagering platform.
-At the end of 2020, the Corporation owned 10, and leased 1 full-service brick and mortar branch locations.
+At the end of 2020, the Corporation owned 10, and leased 1 full-service brick and mortar branch location and contracted with 27 Ez-Bet Operator locations.
 At the end of 2019, the Corporation owned 14, and leased 3 full-service brick and mortar branch locations and contracted with 27 Ez-Bet Operator locations.
-The Corporation will continue to assess the profitability of these branch locations and react in the best interest of the Corporation.
+The Corporation will continue to assess the professibility of these branch locations and react in the best interest of the Corporation.